-On January 1, 2008, we entered into a local marketing agreement with South Broadcasting System, Inc., a company owned by our late Chairman Emeritus.
+On January 1, 2008, we entered into a local marketing agreement with South Broadcasting System, Inc., a company owned by the estate of Mr. Alarcón, Sr., our late Chairman Emeritus.
+Mr. Alarcón, Jr., our Chairman of the Board, CEO and President, is the executor and one of the beneficiaries of the estate.
 Pursuant to the local marketing agreement, we are permitted to broadcast our Mexican Regional programming on radio station 106.3 FM (the "LMA Station").
 We are required to pay the operating costs of the LMA Station and in exchange we retain all revenues from the sale of the advertising within the programming we provide.
 Under the terms of the local marketing agreement, we have the right of first negotiation and the right of first refusal to match a competing offer.
 However, after the first anniversary of the effective date, if we do not agree to match the terms of the competing offer within the ten (10) business day period or fail to notify South Broadcasting of our intent to match the competing offer, then South Broadcasting has the right to accept such offer, provided South Broadcasting pays us the early termination fee equal to the lesser of 5% of the aggregate purchase price of the LMA Station or \$1.0 million.
-The local marketing agreement terminated on its terms on December 31, 2008, which we continue to operate on a month to month basis.
-The Company is evaluating the renewal of the agreement.
+The local marketing agreement terminated on its terms on December 31, 2008, after which we continued to operate the LMA Station on the same financial terms on a month to month basis.
+On May 8, 2009, the local marketing agreement was renewed for three years and will terminate on its terms on December 31, 2011.